 Piazzale Michelangelo

 Piazzale Michelangelo is where you will get some of the best views of Florence.
-It will take you around a 30-minute walk to reach there from central Florence but is worth it, especially for the sunset.
+It will take you around a 30-minute walk to reach there from central Florence, but it is worth it, especially for the sunset.

 It’s here you can get great photos across the Florence Cathedral (zoom lens is better for that) and other parts of the city.